-The program schedule that follows are designed for full-time students who have completed all prerequisites and who have no college preparatory recommendations.
-Many individuals, especially part-time students and those taking preparatory courses, will require additional semesters of study.
+The program schedule that follows is designed for full-time students who have completed all prerequisites and who have no college preparatory recommendations.
+Many individuals, especially part-time students and those taking developmental courses, will require additional semesters of study.
 Students should consult their academic advisors for help in planning their schedules.

 |CRJ 1100||Introduction to Criminal Justice||3|

 |PSY 1111||Introduction to Psychology||3|

 |SWK 1105||Chemical Dependency I: Pharmacology and Physiology of Psychoactive Substances||3|

 |CRJ 2201||Police Administration||3|

 |CRJ 2216||Community Relations||3|

 |CRJ 2225||Forensic Science||4|